Yoav666s/dnd-wiki/_pages/reckonfear.md

 | Sorcery | +4 | An advanced spell that can only be cast once between Rests. |

 ## Adversarial Effects
-When you cast a spell with a negative effect on an unwilling (or unknowing) creature, that creature must succeed a Willpower check with difficulty based on your Willpower Value to resist the effect.
-It can roll a Competence Die if its Willpower is higher than 3.
+When you cast a spell with a negative effect on an unwilling (or unknowing) creature, that creature must succeed a Fortitude check contested by your Magic to resist the effect.

 The exception to this is spells which explicitly state that you make an attack.
 In that case, you make a Magic check with difficulty based on the opponent's DR, and you can roll a Competence Die if you need to.